recepilhanli/Counter-Down-2D/README.md

 ## Description
-an unoffical 2D version of Counter Strike
+an unofficial 2D version of Counter Strike

 ## Controls